ivoa/lyonetia/README.md

 # lyonetia
 Named after the <a href='http://ukmoths.org.uk/systematic-list/#Lyonetiinae'>Lyonetiinae</a> family of moths.

+A project for working on the BNF specification of ADQL.

-A suite of test data and queries for ADQL parsers and TAP services.
+A project to collect test data and queries for ADQL parsers and TAP services.